-- Analyzing questions about land use as well as potential governance and financial structures - 7.
-Short Term: Action Items - Working with CDOT and the City and County of Denver on a Gap Analysis.
-Looking at: stormwater, sewage, and drainage of the area; Entitlements; and Zoning considerations - Traffic impacts and roadway alignment - Work with the Stadium District to ensure alignment of goals and integration of designs - Future workshop with the Transportation Commission - Work with FHWA to understand National Environmental Policy Act (NEPA) and Environmental Assessment (EA) requirements as a result of a reconfiguration - 8.
+Analyzing questions about land use as well as potential governance and financial structures 7.
+Short Term: Action Items Working with CDOT and the City and County of Denver on a Gap Analysis.
+Looking at: stormwater, sewage, and drainage of the area; Entitlements; and Zoning considerations Traffic impacts and roadway alignment Work with the Stadium District to oncure alignment of goals and Work with the Stadium District to ensure alignment of goals and integration of designs Future workshop with the Transportation Commission Work with FHWA to understand National Environmental Policy Act (NEPA) and Environmental Assessment (EA) requirements as a result of a reconfiguration 8.
 What are the Next Steps for HTPE?

-- Board Members discussed the current functioning of the Cloverleaf - Director Gilliland stated that redevelopment of the Cloverleaf could make a massive difference to the local area, and asked why this was not included in the Stadium District Master Plan and who the owner of the project was? - Director Spector and Ms. Frode noted that the city is working with various interested stakeholders, including representatives from the Denver Broncos Football Club, to coordinate plans. - Board members remarked that conceptually it would be a CDOT and HPTE project, up to a point. - Vice-Chair Gifford commented that other states, including New York, have long term leases on public land, but this is not something that has been done before in Colorado. - Director Spector stated that this is the kind of opportunity that HTPE was established to explore.
+Discu ssion • Board Members discussed the current functioning of the Cloverleaf • Director Gilliland stated that redevelopment of the Cloverleaf could make a massive difference to the local area, and asked why this was not included in the Stadium District Master Plan and who the owner of the project was?
+Director Spector and Ms. Frode noted that the city is working with various interested stakeholders, including representatives from the Denver Broncos Football Club, to coordinate plans.
+Board members remarked that conceptually it would be a CDOT and HPTE project, up to a point.
+Vice-Chair Gifford commented that other states, including New York, baye long term losses on public long, but this is not competing that has have long term leases on public land, but this is not something that has been done before in Colorado.
+Director Spector stated that this is the kind of opportunity that HTPE was established to explore.
 While CDOT has not done this before, HPTE and CDOT could, conceptually, act as a land grantor and HPTE could act as a project facilitator, but ownership would rest with the landowner.
-There are lots of ways to drive this project forward and lots of different governance models that could be used. - Director Scott asked how the HPTE became involved in the project? - Ms. Frode explained that CDOT approached HPTE with the project to bring new ideas to the table on how the land could be used. - Paul Jesaitis (Region 1 Transportation Director, CDOT) highlighted that the Cloverleaf was the most dangerous intersection on Federal Boulevard and CDOT and the City and County of Denver started to explore how it could be redeveloped to make it safer years ago.
+There are lots of ways to drive this project forward and lots of different governance models that could be used. • Director Scott asked how the HPTE became involved in the project?
+Ms. Frode explained that CDOT approached HPTE with the project to Ms. Frode explained that CDOT approached HPTE with the project to bring new ideas to the table on how the land could be used.
+Paul Jesaitis (Region 1 Transportation Director, CDOT) highlighted that the Cloverleaf was the most dangerous intersection on Federal Boulevard and CDOT and the City and County of Denver started to explore how it could be redeveloped to make it safer years ago.
 CDOT also didn't have any funding planned to reconfigure the interchange.
 Usually, the private sector doesn't want to get involved with public land in this way because they would have to maintain the road.
-However, the land has significant value - somewhere between 10 million and 50 million USD. - Director Spector stated that now the planning is starting to gain pace it was the right time to consult the HPTE Board for direction. - Board Members discussed the role of HPTE moving the project forward and how a governance structure could be set up. - Board Members and HPTE staff discussed how the Union Station redevelopment has some similarities to this project.
+However, the land has significant value - somewhere between 10 million and 50 million USD.
+Director Spector stated that now the planning is starting to gain pace it was the right time to consult the HPTE Board for direction. • Board Members discussed the role of HPTE moving the project forward and how a governance structure could be set up. • Board Members and HPTE staff discussed how the Union Station redevelopment has some similarities to this project.